Samples

 3xml_file = 'C:/temp/road_specification.qa.xml'

-4service = prosuite.verification.service(host_name='localhost', port_nr=5151)
+4service = prosuite.verification.Service(host_name='localhost', port_nr=5151)

 5